 Carol Gracie.
 Princeton University Press, 2012.

-Ms. Gracie is a photographer, botanist, and she knows the life history of plants.
-This detailed book covers thirty much-loved northeastern wildflower species, with a chapter and extensive photos dedicated to each.
-For understanding these species from their roots up— along with their pollinators, reproductive habits, and ecosystem relationships— this is a special resource.
+This book covers thirty northeastern wildflower species, with a detailed chapter and extensive photos of each.
+It is a great resource for understanding these species— along with their pollinators, reproductive habits, and ecosystem relationships.

 More Valuable Books Worthy of Attention